himalayadua/Interview-guide/Companies/Amazon/Leadership Principles.md

 13. Have Backbone; Disagree and Commit
 14. Deliver Results

+(On Jul 1, 2021, Amazon introduced two new Leadership Principles)
+15. Strive to be Earth's Best Employer
+16. Success and Scale Bring Broad Responsibility

 ## Customer Obsession
 key points:
 - start with the customer and work backwards